chefspec/chefspec/README.md

 end
 ```

+**There is probably a better/easier way to do this.
+If you have a better solution, please open an issue or Pull Request so we can make this less painful :)**

 Testing LWRPs
 -------------
-By default ChefSpec will override all resources to take no action.
+ChefSpec overrides all providers to take no action (otherwise it would actually converge your system).
 This means that the steps inside your LWRP are not actually executed.
-If an LWRP performs actions, those actions are never executed, or added to the resource collection.
+If an LWRP performs actions, those actions are never executed or added to the resource collection.

 In order to run the actions exposed by your LWRP, you have to explicitly tell the `Runner` to step into it: